Sept. 10, 2025

 Which, in retrospect, is more even handed than Stephens.
 Who can’t seem to find anything nice to say about the “liberals and progressives” who oppose replacement theory.

-Now, I’m not saying all replacement theory advocates are neonazis.
-Just that all neonazis are replacement theorists.
-A disturbing issue Stephens might want to address in more detail, before brushing it off as inconsequential.
+Now, I’m not saying all replacement theory advocates are neo-Nazis.
+But I am saying all neo-Nazis are replacement theorists, as they pretty much invented the theory.
+A disturbing issue Stephens might want to address in more detail, before brushing it off as though it were inconsequential.

 Not sure why so many right-wing Jewish Americans stay silent about antisemitism on the right.
 Maybe they think “the Jews” in the Jews-will-not-replace-us-chants applies to “other” Jews.
-You know, “bad Jews” as opposed to “good Jews.”
+Or ”bad Jews” as opposed to “good Jews.”
 Like themselves.

-It’s starting to remind me of The Plot Against America, Philip Roth’s dystopian novel about what happens to Jews when a fascist gets elected president.
+It’s starting to remind me of The Plot Against America, Philip Roth’s dystopian novel about what happens to Jewish Americans when a fascist gets elected president.

 With Bret Stephens playing the role of Rabbi Lionel Bengelsdorf.
-Read the book, if you want to know why this is no compliment.
+Read the book, if you want to know why that’s no compliment.